tinkerbell/roadmap/design/14_tinkerbell_crd_refactor/proposal.md

 Reasons for failures have been introduced as a core concept, via the `Reason` field, around status reporting of actions.
 This enables programmatic failure reason identification and comparison.
 A future proposal will address how users can provide customized machine comparable reasons for failed actions.

 The `Workflow` provides a `TemplateData` field that can be used to inject arbitrary data into templates.
 This facilitates users wanting to model variable data on `Template`s that has per-`Workflow` values.

+### Use of explicit `State`, `Reason` and `Message` fields vs conditions

+Workflows operate as a state machine (detailed in [Workflow state transition](#workflow-state-transition)).
+[Conditions represent observations](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) about a resource and are not state machines in and of themeselves.
+Conditions should generally be complimentary to existing resource information, not replace it.
+Conditions in the Kubernetes API have a [well defined set of fields](https://github.com/kubernetes/community/blob/4c9ef2d/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties).
+Some tools such as [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20200506-conditions.md) break away by defining their own condition expectations.

+For these reasons, we think it would be more appropriate to have explicit fields to represent state and consider a separate conditions proposal that compliments the CRDs.

 ## Implementation Plan